crpietschmann/portfolio/_imports/_posts/2008-06-26-community-coding-contest-to-start-july-1st-chance-to-win-msdn-premium-subscription-with-vs08-team-suite-plus-more.markdown

 	<li>All Code Submissions need to be created using one or more of the following tools: Microsoft Visual Studio 2008 Express/Standard/Professional, SQL Server 2005/2008 Express/Standard/etc. </li>
 	<li>All Code Submissions must run on the Windows platform and can be Web or Desktop/Windows applications; that means Windows XP, Windows Vista, Windows Server 2003, Windows Server 2008 and/or IIS. </li>
 	<li>You are inelligible to win if you are an active Microsoft MVP.</li>
-	<li>You must provide us with a United States shipping address upon submitting your code entry, that we can ship your prizes to if you win. **The United States shipping address is required, since the MSDN Subscriptions are region locked to the United States only.**<br />
+	<li>You must provide us with a United States shipping address upon submitting your code entry, that we can ship your prizes to if you win. **The United States shipping address is required, since the MSDN Subscriptions are region locked to the United States only.**

 	</li>
 	<li>These rules are subject to change any time during the duration of the contest, with or without notice, and such changes will be posted on the official contest website. </li>
 </ol>